 TO DO: Before your student departs, get information from him/her about when they will arrive at their destination and any program contact information they have.

 AFTER YOUR STUDENT IS SETTLED- TO DO before or after arrival:

 - Review all the contact information your student has received.

-- Understand that some places will not have the accessibility that you and your student are used to and you may have to modify your expectations for communication while they are abroad.
+- Understand that some places will not have the accessibility that is common in the U.S. and you may have to modify your expectations for communication while they are abroad.

 - Talk about expectations of HOW OFTEN and HOW you will keep in contact once they are settled.
 Identify at least TWO WAYS in which you can contact your student directly.
 Make it a priority to have more than one way to get in touch.

 - Many students find they acclimate to their new environment more smoothly and thoroughly if there are lower expectations on the frequency of their contact with family and friends at home.
 This is a decision each student must make.